Is the iPad Magic Keyboard worth it?

-After we shared our iPad Air 4 (2020) review, I kept on using the Apple Magic Keyboard attachment for a while.
-It’s incredible, but is the iPad Magic Keyboard worth it?
+After we shared our latest iPad review, I kept on using the super-expensive Apple Magic Keyboard attachment for a while.
+It’s incredible, but is the iPad Magic Keyboard worth the money?

 Luke Hopewell is a gadget veteran of over 10 years.
 If it goes beep in the night, Luke has tested it.